-For what ever reason there's really not much information around to be found on the subject matter.
-It was true throughout my collecting and it remains true even now.
-That being said there was one wonderful exception - J.K.
-Crellin's book entitled "Medical Ceramics in the Welcome Institute".
-Not enough good things can be said about it, even when looking through it today, and its influence on what I collected.
+While there was relatively little information to be found on the subject when I started collecting (and which is still the case today for the most part) there was one wonderful exception - J.K.
+Crellin's wonderful book entitled "Medical Ceramics in the Welcome Institute".
+Not enough positive things can be said about the book influence over what I collected.

-My introduction to the world of ceramic feeders came when young and shown an odd looking blue and white transfer printed spouted cup belonging to my grandmother that she used when she was young.
-While the event didn't trigger instant collecting it obviously left some mark on me.
+My introduction to the world of ceramic feeders came when shown an odd looking blue & white transfer-printed spouted cup of my grandmothers that she used when young.
+While the event didn't trigger instant collecting it obviously opened some type of door.

-The website's initial concept was to be continually updated with pictures of collections of others.
-This unfortunately proved a little naive with hindsight given inquiries went ignored and after a while I stopped asking.
+The website's initial concept was to be continually updated with pictures of other's collections.
+This unfortunately proved wishful thinking on my part and after multiple unsuccessful attempts and inquiries I stopped asking.

 It is my hope that a new generation of collectors emerges also interested in these beautiful items, the caring for them and the telling of their stories and that this website played a small role in that.